PGT (Preimplantational Genetic Test)

 The biopsy procedure is highly sophisticated technique that when performed by experienced embryologists should not negatively affect embryo viability.

 Yes.
-The group of patients that benefit most from Preimplantational Genetic Diagnosis (PGD) are couples with a history of a genetic disease.
+The group of patients that benefit most from Preimplantational Genetic Test (PGT) are couples with a history of a genetic disease.
 This is so because it allows to transfer normal embryos free of the genetic disease and, therefore, pregnancy termination is avoided.
 There are two types of monogenic disorders: autosomal disorders such as Cystic frybrosis, Myotonic Distrophy, Huntington’s disease or sex-linked disorders as Fragile X Syndrome, Douchenne’s Muscular Dystrophy or Hemophilia.